 LTCI policies.
 But there is one fast rule: The younger and

 healthier a loved one is, the less expensive a plan will be.
 With

-more than a hundred companies offering LTCI, it's important to be a
+hundreds of companies offering LTCI, it's important to be a

 knowledgeable consumer.
 Learning the following terms can help with

 reputable company is essential.
 Check a company's financial

 - Benefit Triggers: Benefits kick-in with a

 trigger, which is pre-defined in a policy.
 Usually the insured